Jacorb90/Prestige-Tree/docs/subtabs-and-microtabs.md

 - content: The tab layout code for the subtab, in [the tab layout format](custom-tab-layouts.md)

-- style: **Optional**, A CSS object or function returning a CSS object, which affects the CSS when in that subtab.
+- style(: **Optional**, A function returning a CSS object, which affects the CSS when in that subtab.

-- buttonStyle: **Optional**, A CSS object or function returning that CSS object, which affects the appearance of the button for that subtab.
+- buttonStyle(): **Optional**, A function returning a CSS object, which affects the appearance of the button for that subtab.

 - unl(): **Optional**, a function to determine if the button for this subtab should be visible.
 By default, a subtab is always unlocked.
     (You can't use the "this" keyword in this function.)